sumitmitra255/PortfolioBillGenerator/README.txt

 It has been implemented Using reactjs, react-redux, react-hooks, material-ui, formik,yup,validator,uuid, react-router and Redux.
 Update 7/feb/2021
-*Added recent 5 customer,products and bills and ability to edit and delete them from dashboard
+*Added recent 5 customer,products and bills and ability to edit and delete them from dashboard Update 9/feb/2021
+*Lots of bug fixes, changed icon colours, now users can create customers from customer list tab, faster and more optimised performance and added refresh from server button.